-Suggested Content Completion Date Phase 1 Review of current service provision: Draft report: 3 November 2008 1.
-Identification of : most pressing service modifications. (aim will be to implement these changes as soon as practical) other potential changes to services (with timescales - likely to be January/ February 2009) appropriate decision making mechanisms within the Council 2.
-Discussion of : initial impact of advance charging on commercial services impact on cycle usage at schools reported congestion at schools currently served by supported services.
+Suggested Content Completion Date Phase 1 Review of current service provision: 1.
+Identification of : Draft report: 3 November 2008 most pressing service modifications. (aim will be to implement these changes as soon as practical) other potential changes to services (with timescales - likely to be January/ February 2009) appropriate decision making mechanisms within the Council Discussion of : impact on cycle usage at schools reported congestion at schools currently served by supported services.
 3. Production of: information &amp; advice for parents &amp; pupils likely to be affected by changes.